Changes for 2021

 Our annual ‘Battle of the Bands’, which sees local bands playing in seven locations along the course route, is always a massive hit with our runners.
 They provide an eclectic mix of musical styles, ensuring there is something for all our runners, just at the point when they need a boost.

 You'll be supported every step of the way

 Distance Markers and Timing

 Mile & KM Markers

 Large mile marker signs will be erected at each measured mile mark, and at every 5km.
 On the first lap mile and km markers will be positioned on the left (inside) kerb, and on the second lap markers, they will be on the right (outside) kerb.

 We will be introducing a free race day App to allow supporters to follow your progress in live time around the course as you pass our intermediate chip timing points at 5km, 10km, 15km and 20km.

 First aid and medical services for competitors (and spectators) are provided by St John Ambulance assisted by paramedics from the NHS South West Ambulance Service Trust and a team of specialist doctors and nurses coordinated by our Medical Director Dr Rachel Outen.
 First aid posts in marked marquees are located at roughly one mile intervals around the course, plus a large first aid tent in the Runners Village and a primary medical facility at the finish in Great Pulteney Street.
 These are supplemented by mobile response vehicles and ambulances.

-If you feel unwell during the race, if you can please try to continue to the next first aid post, or seek help from a course marshal in a orange ‘hi-viz’ jacket.
-Runners who drop out can wait at a first aid post for transport back to the Runners Village with our ‘sweeper’ mini bus.
+If you feel unwell during the race, if you can please try to continue to the next first aid post, or seek help from a course marshal in an orange ‘hi-viz’ jacket.
+Runners who drop out can wait at a first-aid post for transport back to the Runners Village with our ‘sweeper’ minibus.